ElasticEmail/elasticemail-csharp/docs/VerificationsApi.md

             // config.AddApiKeyPrefix("X-ElasticEmail-ApiKey", "Bearer");

             var apiInstance = new VerificationsApi(config);
-            var id = id_example;  // string | ID of the Verification to display status of var limit = 56;  // int? | Maximum number of returned email verification results (optional) var offset = 56;  // int? | How many result items should be returned ahead (optional)
+            var id = "id_example";  // string | ID of the Verification to display status of var limit = 56;  // int? | Maximum number of returned email verification results (optional) var offset = 56;  // int? | How many result items should be returned ahead (optional)